 I say that women who reject the protection of men will find themselves, at the end of the day, unprotected by men.
 This is not what they thought they were signing up for, but the results are destructive just the same.

 Wilson is partially right: Evans goes too far.
 But he is too kind of himself: He did not say they tacitly allowed rape to happen.
-He say they tacitly agreed to the propriety of rape.
-In normal language, he say they secretly find it proper/ right.
+He said they tacitly agreed to the propriety of rape.
+In normal language, he said they secretly find it proper/ right.
 What is more, he indeed puts the protection he speaks of in the context of women having to submit one-sidedly, if you read the whole quote.

 Here is how he treats Nate Sparks: